-DataItem artifact url (when its an artifact) or url for simple dataitems as_df(columns=None, df_module=None, format=", kwargs) return a dataframe object (generated from the dataitem).
+DataItem artifact url (when its an artifact) or url for simple dataitems delete()

-- columns optional, list of columns to select - df_module optional, py module used to create the DataFrame (e.g. pd, dd, cudf, ..) - format file format, if not specified it will be deducted from the suffix delete()

-delete the object from the datastore
+- columns optional, list of columns to select - df\module optional, py module used to create the DataFrame (e.g. pd, dd, cudf, ..) - format file format, if not specified it will be deducted from the suffix delete the object from the datastore download(target\path)

-download(target_path)